-Bristol Myers Squibb lost more than 26% – dropping from $63 at the beginning of the year to around $46 in late March – then spiked 33% back to around $61 now.
-That means it has mostly recovered to the levels where it started the year.
+Bristol Myers Squibb lost more than 26% – dropping from $63 at the beginning of 2020 to around $46 in late March 2020 – then spiked 32% back to around $63 now (As of April 29 2021).
+That means it has partially recovered to the pre-pandemic levels.

-Bristol Myers Squibb garnered over $10.5 billion in sales, reflecting 75% growth y-o-y in Q3 2020.
-The growth primarily reflects the impact of Celgene merger, along with continued uptick in Eliquis, which grew 9% to $2.1 billion, while Opdivo saw a decline of 2% with sales $1.8 billion during the quarter.
-The slowdown in Opdivo's sales growth was anticipated, amid Merck's Keytruda gaining market share.
-Looking at the bottom line, the company reported adjusted EPS of $1.63, reflecting 39% y-o-y growth.
+Bristol Myers Squibb garnered $11.1 billion in sales, reflecting 2.7% growth y-o-y in Q1 2021.
+The growth primarily reflects the continued market share gains for Eliquis, which saw sales growth of 9% (y-o-y) to $2.9 billion.
+Looking at the bottom line, the company reported adjusted EPS of $1.74, reflecting 1% y-o-y growth.

 Over the last few years, the company has executed a strategy to transform itself into a core biopharmaceutical company.
 As a result, it divested its non-pharmaceutical businesses including, Medical Imaging and ConvaTec in 2008, and Mead Johnson in 2009, and acquired Kosan Biosciences in 2008, Medarex in 2009, ZymoGenetics in 2010, Amira Pharmaceuticals in 2011, Inhibitex and Amylin Pharmaceuticals in 2012, and Celgene in 2019.